Table of Contents

 - The framework is developer-orientated

-Appium is an open-source automation framework that supports all types of mobile apps: web, hybrid, and native.
+Appium is an open-source automation framework that supports all types of mobile apps: web, hybrid, and native apps.
 It has a client-server architecture and a standard API — so, the code written with Appium doesn’t require recompilation or altering.

 - Supports automation on physical devices and simulators